pradeepsinngh/pradeepsinngh.github.io/README.md

  Hey my photos and many others things aren't open source.
 So all fair **use for learning & reference purposes** is good to go!

-* Content & Photographs are copyrighted.
-* CSS & JS is not.

 ## Using